[LUM#20] The new face of doping

 Throughout the year, athletes covered by the passport can be tested for the use of banned substances at any time. " Its introduction, combined with improvements in the sensitivity of screening methods, has considerably reduced the use of certain doping products by these athletes.
 Today, less than 2% of tests are positive in France," emphasizes Michel Audran.

-While the specialist believes that this figure underestimates a reality that is probably closer to 5%, recourse to doping does indeed appear to be on the wane, as can also be seen in sporting performances. " For example, since the detection of anabolic agents, shot put, javelin and discus records have changed little", notes the specialist.
+While the specialist believes that this figure underestimates a reality that is probably closer to 5%, recourse to doping does indeed appear to be on the wane, and this can also be seen in sporting performance. " For example, since the detection of anabolic agents, shot put, javelin and discus records have changed little", notes the specialist.

 Has sport become clean ?
 In reality, doping hasn't stopped, but its face has changed: to avoid detection, athletes now take micro-doses of doping substances.
 Their performance is less improved, but the risk of being caught is lower.
 People are still doping, but less so; this is a direct effect of the introduction of the biological passport, which is bearing fruit", analyses Michel Audran, who nonetheless stresses that much remains to be done. " In particular, it is essential to develop education and prevention programs to prevent the spread of doping in sport", concludes the researcher.